aidenmendez/Crate/README.md

   - Run API `cd api` and `npm start`, browse GraphiQL at http://localhost:8000/
   - Run Webapp `cd web` and `npm start`, browse webapp at http://localhost:3000/
   - Run Mobile `cd mobile` and `npx react-native run-ios` for iOS and `npx react-native run-android` for Android

+- Testing (Webapp User Profile)
+ - Run API `cd api` and `npm start`
+ - Run Webapp `cd web` and `npm start`,
+ - Run Cypress in web directory `cd web` and `npx cypress open` *NOTE: User must have no subscriptions for the tests to run correctly.
+If user@crate.com has subscriptions, simply unsubscribing from all crates and re running tests will correct the test flow.*

 - Production
   - Run API `cd api` and `npm run start:prod`, creates an optimized build in `build` directory and runs the server
   - Run Webapp `cd web` and `npm run start:prod`, creates an optimized build in `build` directory and runs the server